etcherfx/SolTrade/README.md

 ## 📂 Features

 - **Custom strategies**: Create your own trading strategies and use them with SolTrade.
 Customize parameters like `stoploss`, `trailing_stoploss`, `takeprofit`, etc to fit your needs
-- **Multiple token trading**: Instead of waiting for one token to meet trading conditions, you can analyze multiple tokens to increase trade chances, given you have a good RPC and self-hosted or paid Jupiter API.
+- **Multiple token trading**: Instead of waiting for one token to meet trading conditions, you can analyze multiple tokens to increase trade chances

 ## 📚 Term Definitions